Friday, December 22, 2017

 "Santa" is an American word.
 It seems to have been made up by Clement Clarke Moore, who wrote the poem we know as 'The night before Christmas' in the early 1800s.
 He made up 'Santa Claus' out of the Dutch 'sinterklaas’ – Saint Nicholas.
 New York, aka New Amsterdam, still had a significant Dutch population during his life.

-But how did Moore arrive at 'Santa'?
+But how did Moore get from sinter to 'Santa'?
 Moore was an American professor of Oriental and Greek Literature, as well as Divinity and Biblical Learning, at the General Theological Seminary of the Protestant Episcopal Church, in New York City.
 “Oriental" literature, in this context refers to study of the Hebrew Scriptures.
 Hebrew doesn’t have a word that sounds anything like ‘santa.’
 The closest it comes is sha`atah, which Strong’s dictionary defines as “feminine, from an unused root meaning to stamp; a clatter (of hoofs); stamping.
 (Only at Jeremiah 47:3)” If you’re curious, Jeremiah 47:3 reads,At the noise of the stamping of the hoofs of his stallions, at the rushing of his chariots, at the rumbling of their wheels, the fathers look not back to their children.”
 If you know the poem, you know Moore was familiar with that verse.
 So maybe it isn’t a stretch at all that he could have been thinking of the Hebrew word ‘sha’atah’ when he invented Santa.

 And it is not a stretch at all that he may have mushed that Hebrew word with one of the Latin words related to holy, “Sancta,” as in “sancta sanctorum,” the Holy of Holies.